flowerinthenight/zgroup/README.md

 ## TODOs

+- [ ] - Provide callbacks for membership changes
 - [ ] - Provide an API to get the current leader
 - [ ] - Provide an interface for other processes (non-Zig users)